ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. MatchRatings needs to update with new positions
-2. Table missing on main menu page (This cardmap refactor may fix this, have all 4 cardmaps been refactored now?)
+1. Table missing on main menu page (This cardmap refactor may fix this, have all 4 cardmaps been refactored now?)
-3. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
+2. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
-4. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
+3. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
-5. Update Bugs
+4. Update Bugs
-6. Write tests
+5. Write tests
-7. Add some images to pages / decorate some things or work on match logic
+6. Add some images to pages / decorate some things or work on match logic

 ### Responsive Design